DTSC Helps Preschool Grow in Portola

 A former plant nursery has become a new nursery school, with a little help from the California Department of Toxic Substances Control (DTSC).

 DTSC administered a $156,000 subgrant to Windmill School and Family Education Center in Portola Valley to pay for the removal of toxic chemicals left behind from a plant nursery operation, clearing he way for a new school site.
 Children ages 2-5 can play free of exposure to residue from years of fertilizer and pesticide use on the 1.68-acre campus, replete with a redwood grove and spacious gardens.

-“This important project could not have happened without a partnership with San Mateo County Environmental Health,” said Mohsen Nazemi, Deputy Director of the DTSC Site Mitigation and Restoration Program.
+“This important project could not have happened without a partnership with San Mateo County Environmental Health (opens new window),” said Mohsen Nazemi, Deputy Director of the DTSC Site Mitigation and Restoration Program.
 “DTSC was able to provide key funding which allowed the project to go forward.
 DTSC staff reviewed work plans and reports, conducted site oversight along with San Mateo County, and provided input to San Mateo County Environmental Health staff.”

 The school and its benefactors had already paid to remove pesticide contamination, including dichlorodiphenyltrichloroethane (DDT), chlordane, and dieldrin, from much of the site.
 But a 170-foot underground drain pipe filled with contaminated soil sediment remained, and its removal was too costly for the 60-year-old nonprofit school.